uwmyuan/f1tenth_coursekit/assignments/labs/lab7.rst

 Lab 7 - Motion Planning (RRT)
 =================================
-.. note:: This is a **GROUP** assignment.

-.. tip:: Before starting this lab, review the lectures on **RRT** to ensure you are familiar with the material.
+.. tip:: Before starting this lab, review :ref:`Lecture 14 <doc_lecture14>` to ensure you are familiar with the material.

 | **Goals:**
 | The goal of this lab is to provide you with tools that will help you in a head-to-head race on a race track.
 After finishing this lab, your car should be able to do something like `this <https://www.youtube.com/watch?v=llHCRqwIllM>`_.